sagemath/trac_to_gh/Issue 8334.md

 CC:  @williamstein

-Moves residue fields to the coercion model, makes the reduction and lifting maps morphisms, prepares the way for 7885 (Tate's algorithm for function fields).
+Moves residue fields to the coercion model, makes the reduction and lifting maps morphisms, prepares the way for #7885 (Tate's algorithm for function fields).

+Depends on #7883, #9898, #9753, #9764.
+Prerequisite for #8335.

 Issue created by migration from https://trac.sagemath.org/ticket/8334